lukaskawira/UKCovidSonification/README.md

 # To run the notebook
 1.  install the required library from requirements.txt
-2.  by pip install -r requirement.txt
+2.  pip install -r requirement.txt
 3.  then run the code per insert using shift+enter